actions/runner-images/help/Readme.md

 - `AdminPassword` - The administrator password for the virtual machine to be created.
 - `AzureLocation` - The location where the Azure virtual machine will be provisioned.
 Example: "eastus"

-Fuction will create an Azure VM from a template and generate network resources in Azure to make the VM accessible.
+The function creates an Azure VM from a template and also generates network resources in Azure to make the VM accessible.

 ### Additional
 #### Builder variables